-The family enterprise ACO moves forward with the next generation: the present and the future of the ACO Group are represented by Hans-Julius Ahlmann and his son Iver Ahlmann, who officially joined the management of ACO Severin Ahlmann GmbH & Co.
+The family enterprise ACO moves forward with the next generation: the present and the future of the ACO Group are represented by Hans-Julius Ahlmann and his son Iver Ahlmann, who officially joined the management of ACO Ahlmann SE & Co.
 KG in 2012 as a managing partner.
 Iver Ahlmann therefore takes on corporate responsibility and bears ACO’s identity as a family enterprise into the future.

 1946 Josef-Severin Ahlmann (1924-2006) sets up his new company, ACO, on the site of the Carlshütte.
 The youngest son of Julius and Käte Ahlmann, he starts a business producing concrete construction components and windows.
 The first drainage channels are added in the 1960s and the innovative polymer concrete channel drainage system, ACO Drain®, was launched in the 1970s.